Mahir-ally1/Financial-Research-Assistant/README.md

 # Financial Research Assistant

 A lightweight research assistant that analyzes public markets using tool-augmented LLM calls.
 It fetches market data, computes RSI, summarizes earnings-call transcripts via Amazon Bedrock, and aggregates news, insider activity, institutional ownership, and EPS YoY growth — all in a simple Streamlit chat UI.
-⚠️ Investment disclaimer: This project is for research/education.
-It does not provide financial advice or recommendations.

 ## Features
 - Chat UI (Streamlit) — Ask a question or a ticker-based query; responses are evidence-based.